ManuelNeumann/MNLpred/cran-comments.md

 ## Submission

-This is a submission for a new minor release (0.0.7).
+This is a resubmission for a new minor release (0.0.7).

-This release fixes a bug where the functions stopped because of an erroneously triggered error message.
+The 0.0.7 release fixes a bug where the functions stopped because of an erroneously triggered error message.

+The resubmission is necessary because a test failed in a r-devel-linux-x86_64-fedora-gcc environment.
+This test is now skipped because the error is not replicable on a local fedora-gcc-devel container.

 ## Test environments